PravinSelva5/Ethereum-Blockchain-Developer-with-Solidity/README.md

 5. No collisions between hash values.
 Each input generates a unique value

 Remember, without hashing, there is **NO BLOCKCHAIN**.
 If you change the contents of one block, you need to change/adjust every single block after it because the changes will generate a new hash value.

+### Learning Solidity Step By Step with Labs and Slides

+- Smart contracts is a piece of code running on the blockchain, it can be thought of as a state machine that changes states based off transactions.
+It can do logic operations, state   change happens through mining + transactions

+- Solidity code is compiled into EVM bytecode

+- Every high level programming language gets converted to bytecode